endofhome/kirill/README.md

 ### Named after the 2022 Air Guitar World Champion, Kirill "Guitarantula" Blumenkrants.

 ## Testing
-Run the `build` script to run all the tests.
+Run the `build` script to install dependencies & run all the tests.
 ```./build```

 ## Start